barrysteyn/node-scrypt/Readme.md

     * `maxtime` - [REQUIRED] - a decimal (double) representing the maxtime in seconds for running scrypt.
     * `maxmem` - [OPTIONAL] - instructs scrypt to use the specified number of bytes of RAM (default 0).
     * `maxmemfrac` - [OPTIONAL] - instructs scrypt to use the specified fracion of RAM (defaults 0.5).
+    * `callback_function` - [REQUIRED] - a callback function that will handle processing when result is ready.

 #Credits
 The scrypt library is Colin Percival's [scrypt](http://www.tarsnap.com/scrypt.html) project.
 This includes the encryption/decryption functions which are basically just wrappers into this library.